Sunday, January 25, 2015

 The Return of Godzilla - Audio mix differences (updated)

-The Return of Godzilla (1984) has two main sound mixes: A seemingly earlier "A" mix, and a revised "B" mix with many alterations.
-The "A" mix is the only version released on home video in Japan, and its M&E assembly has been used as the basis for the majority of foreign language copies (additionally it served as the basis for the 5.1 remix).
-The "B" mix seems to have been created in tandem with or for a mono theatrical mix, which has never surfaced, unfortunately.
+The Return of Godzilla (1984) has two main sound mixes: A seemingly earlier "A" mix, used for the original Dolby Stereo mix and its M&E (music and effects), and a revised "B" mix with many alterations, used for the mono DME (dialogue, music, effects).*¹ The "A" mix is the only version released on home video in Japan, and its M&E assembly has been used as the basis for the majority of foreign language copies (additionally it served as the basis for the 5.1 remixes, which source the dialogue from the dialogue stem of the mono DME).
+The mono DME "B" mix seems to have been created in tandem with or for a mono theatrical mix, which has never surfaced, unfortunately.
 The existence of a Japanese mono mix accompanying 16mm prints has been put forward on occasion, and the English and Cantonese mono tracks containing "B" alterations and different music edits support the possibility.
-The "B" mix was also used to create a special stereo version for a 1985 Drama LP release of the film.
+The "B" mix mono DME was also used to create a special stereo version for a 1985 Drama LP release of the film.
 This list will cover the differences between the various mixes.

 The "M" numbers correspond to the track listings on the Perfect Collection OST.
 It's also worth noting that in many instances, the export English dubbed track misses out or renders inaudible on a lot of incidental background foley heard mostly during dialogue scenes (e.g. the communications device sound effects at the beginning of the cabinet's discussion about the Super-X, Maki and Naoko running down the stairs in reel 6, etc.).
 I've cross checked these instances with the Cantonese mono dub/some parts of Godzilla 1985, and surely enough, they're clear as day in those.